KarolisGryb/first-analyses/README.md

 ## About
 The aim of each analysis is to gather actionable insights using various tools and methods.
 Multiple real-world datasets are used.
 Data wrangling is performed using SQL.
-For privacy reasons display of some information is omitted.
+For privacy reasons display of some information will be omitted.

 Projects are in reverse-chronological order.